BAYOO1/Note2Core_kernel_build_scripts/README.txt

 Secondly, you need a cross compiler toolchain.
 The standard Google NDK 4.4.3 GCC is recommended

-Now, firstly you need to "git clone" a number of repositories from github, and lkay them out in the following process
+Now, firstly you need to "git clone" a number of repositories from github, and lay them out in the following process

 --------------------------------------------------------------------------------------------